felipehaack/jReaderReport/README.md

 1. Title: It's a newspaper, magazine or comic book name.
 2. Issue: Within a title there's some edition, but, I call this of the issue.
-3. Page: This is the pages from edition.
+3. Page: The pages from edition.
-4. Interactivity: It's a features like video, sounds, etc, within page.
+4. Interactivity: The features like a video, sounds, etc, within page.